ositaka/soul-healing-decapcms/data/page/home.md

       name: "The Sanctuary "
     title: "The Sanctuary "
     text: >-
-      At the top of the stairs, you reach the sanctuary of healing, a space of profound tranquility and renewal.
+      You reach the sanctuary of healing, a space of profound tranquility and renewal.
 Here, you can find solace and rejuvenation as a golden aura surrounds you, offering healing energy for your body, mind, and soul.

       Take a moment to reflect on areas in your life that need healing and revitalization.
 Visualize the golden light within the sanctuary soothing and mending these aspects.
 Feel a profound sense of gratitude and peace as you connect with the sanctuary's healing energy.